xwmx/nb/README.md

   notes peek (<id> | <filename> | <path> | <title>)

 Description:
-  When used with a bookmark, view the bookmarked page in your terminal web browser.
-When used with a note, `peek` is the equivalent of `show`.
+  When the note is a bookmark, view the bookmarked page in your terminal web browser.
+When the note is in a text format or any other file type, `peek` is the equivalent of `show`.

 See also:
   notes help bookmark